2025

 Historically, leaps from cartridges to disks to digital storefronts changed how games were built and sold.
 Cross-play and live service models emerged alongside social platforms, expanding communities.

-Economic models are adapting with fair cosmetic monetization, clear roadmaps, and regional pricing attuned to East Asia purchasing power.
+Economic models are adapting with fair cosmetic monetization, clear roadmaps, and regional pricing attuned to Southeast Asia purchasing power.
 Transparency and predictable updates build trust over time.

-Risks remain: loot-box regulation, long-term monetization, and toxicity and safety can stall momentum if neglected.
+Risks remain: device fragmentation, device fragmentation, and anti-cheat arms races can stall momentum if neglected.
 Studios investing in moderation, security, and ethical data use will fare better long term.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, indie studios from Europe will prototype the next breakout worlds.
+As tools become simpler, engine developers from Latin America will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.